markabrahams/node-net-snmp/README.md

  * where you want to pre-populate a `Mib` instance with providers and scalar/tabular data before creating the `Agent` instance itself.
  * where you want to swap out an agent's existing `Mib` instance for an entirely new one.

+The `options` object is optional.
+If supplied, a single key is supported:
+ * `addScalarDefaultsOnRegistration` - if `true`, automatically adds to the MIB a scalar with a default value (`defVal`) in its provider definition upon registration of the provider.
+ The default value is `false`, which means the MIB is unchanged on registration of the provider, even if a `defVal` is present in the provider definition.

 ## mib.registerProvider (definition)